Haiderahandali/TwoClocks/README.md

 # TwoClocks

-During my studies, I always find myself in a need to take breaks every certain period, it takes the time for each clock via command line args (see build) MacOS only
+During my studies, I always find myself in a need to take breaks every certain period, it takes the time for each clock via command line args (see build)

 and I was interested in taking this as a project.
 The aim was to use as less as possible libraries and headers with pure C, sadly I had to use objc to run audio (casting objc code to pure C is doable via objc_sendMsg, however it is un-maintainable, and super buggy)
+##### MacOS only due to the fact I use objc to play audio, and also   _NSGetExecutablePath to construct full absolute paths for binary and assets loading (other than that I believe the code is portable)

 ## Naming Conventions